fbohz/fbohz.github.io/_posts/2020-05-25-js_back_to_basics1.markdown

 Memory heap is like a free store, with no order.
 Allows to store variables.

 Call stack is like a region in memory acts like a FIFO method.
-You add things like functions to the call stack starting with the global execution context (sometimes as anyonymous)
+You add things like functions to the call stack starting with the global execution context (sometimes as anonymous)

 You can check the call stack in google chrome: